 Energy efficiency and renewable energy can mitigate climate change and ensure energy reliability and security.
-The World Bank is one of the largest financiers of renewable energy and energy efficiency projects in low- and middle-income countries.
+The World Bank Group is one of the largest financiers of renewable energy and energy efficiency projects in low- and middle-income countries.
 We work with partners, including the Energy Sector Management Assistance Program (ESMAP), to help achieve universal access to energy by 2030.

 Below is a selection of our key investments and results: